mserikas1/GymOffice.CustomerLogin/README.md

 - One page ("Privacy policy") is closed for anonymous users (redirected to Denied page with the links to Login and Register)
 - "Privacy Policy" is also opened only for Customers: if a user is logged in but is not a Customer then "Access denied" page is shown
 - EmailSender added with SendGrid key in the Windows secret area.
 This allows user to confirm email and reset password
+- Facebook external login service

 ## TODO:
-- Add external login services (Facebook, Google).
-But there is basic external app functional (the user can install an app at a mobile and enter the code)
+- Add other external login services (Google, Twitter, MS).
 - Privacy policy page (see below)

 ## Privacy Policy for the Data from Facebook - should include (see https://developers.facebook.com/terms/):